 Hundreds of companies and educational institutions have created content management systems (CMS) to create information, to provide convenient access to information, to manage updating data and deleting outdated materials, and to assure that data is preserved.
 The college has purchased the RedDot, Inc. content management system to control the college Web site.
 This CMS can be expanded for archiving and retrieving electronic records.
-We are also investigating the SunGard SCT Luminis product to integrate CamelWeb with the SunGard SCT Self Service products.
-Connecticut College is using a form of open-source content management for the CamelWeb and e-Portfolio.
+We are also conducting a formal review of the SunGard SCT Luminis product to determine if we should purchase and implement it to integrate CamelWeb with the SunGard SCT Banner and Self Service products.